 From 1926 to 1981, both academic and disciplinary matters were handled by the Yale College Executive Committee.
 In 1981 the Yale College Faculty changed the name of the Committee on Honors and Special Projects to the Committee on Honors and Academic Standing, committing to it all of the academic business previously delegated to the Executive Committee.
 The Yale College Executive Committee is now solely a disciplinary committee.
-For more information on the Executive Committee as presently constituted, see The Residential College Deans.
+More information on the Executive Committee as presently constituted is available here.

 The Committee on Honors and Academic Standing meets about twice a month during the regular academic year.
 A good deal of the routine business of the committee is delegated to the chair, but the full committee decides any matter that raises a question of academic policy, would establish a new precedent, or that is in some other way unusual.
 The chair of the committee, Dean Mark J. Schenker, is in general the person to consult about any of the academic regulations of Yale College.
 All questions about General Honors, Distinction in the Major, Special Divisional Majors, or Special Term Courses may also be referred to him.

 Topics in this section: